hpssjellis/covid19-letters-from-james/interesting-urls.md

 # My Links:

-1. My covid19 playlist of simulations by me and videos by others about #masks3all   https://www.youtube.com/playlist?list=PL57Dnr1H_egsp6jEaTTZwMgJgBoqrJzsq
+1. My covid19 playlist of simulations by me and videos by others about the twitter hashtag #masks4all   https://www.youtube.com/playlist?list=PL57Dnr1H_egsp6jEaTTZwMgJgBoqrJzsq

 1. https://github.com/hpssjellis/covid19